StephenThornquist/coherent-rs/README.md

 platforms, but an expected use case is calling this code from `C` (e.g. to implement a `ROS2` node controlling a laser, or to integrate into legacy `C`-based microscope control).
 This crate exposes a limited C ABI to retrieve a pointer to and from the lasers implemented inside and call and set specific functions.
-A simple example script is in `c/example.cpp`.
+A slightly more thorough example script is in `c/example.cpp`, but here's a simple readable version

 ```c
 /*